 - a.
 Suggested answers

-- 1. having a picnic in a park
+- 1 having a picnic in a park

-- 2. having a coffee in a park / café
+- 2 having a coffee in a park / café

-- 3. going to / visiting a museum
+- 3 going to / visiting a museum

-- 4. going to / eating in a restaurant
+- 4 going to / eating in a restaurant

-- 5. playing football in a park / on a football pitch
+- 5 playing football in a park / on a football pitch

-- 6. listening to (live) music in a bar / café / at a concert
+- 6 listening to (live) music in a bar / café / at a concert

-- 7. going for a walk along the coast / at the beach / near the sea
+- 7 going for a walk along the coast / at the beach / near the sea

-- 8. (going) shopping in a shopping centre / mall
+- 8 (going) shopping in a shopping centre / mall

-- 6. Conduct whole class feedback to get an idea of the sort of activities the students like.
+- 6. Close BORs and return to main room to conduct whole class feedback to get an idea of the sort of activities the students like.

-- 7. Tell SS they are going to ask each other questions about a future event.
-Before they do this, they should work individually to unscramble the questions in Activity 3a then check their answers in pairs.
-Conduct whole class feedback to check the answers and drill the questions.
+- Tell SS they are going to ask each other questions about a future event.
+Before they do this, they should work individually to unscramble the questions in Activity 3a then check their answers in BORs.
+Open BORs.
+Close BORs and return to main room to conduct whole class feedback to check the answers and drill the questions.

 - a.
 Answers

-- 1. What are you doing at the weekend?
+- 1 What are you doing at the weekend?

-- 2. will / go? / you / when?
+- 2 will / go? / you / when?

-- 3. Who are you going with?
+- 3 Who are you going with?

-- 4. How will you get there?
+- 4 How will you get there?

-- 5. What are you going to eat?
+- 5 What are you going to eat?

-- 6. Where are you going to eat?
+- 6 Where are you going to eat?

-- 7. How long will you stay?
+- 7 How long will you stay?

-- 8. Tell SS to think about something they are going to be doing at the weekend without telling anyone.
+- 7. Tell SS to think about something they are going to be doing at the weekend without telling anyone.
 If they aren't doing anything, suggest they choose one of the activities from Activity 2.
 Tell them to think about the points in the box i.e. what they are doing, who they are doing it with etc.

-- 9. Ask students to stand up and come together in a space in the room for a mingle activity.
-They should then use the questions from Activity 3a to ask each other about their planned activity.
+- 8. Select a student to ask another student of their choice the questions from Activity 3a to ask each other about their planned activity in open class.
+This student then chooses another to ask, and so on.
 Monitor students whilst they are doing the activity and make a note of anything they are doing well or not so well.

-- 10. Conduct whole class feedback on the content of their discussions.
+- 9. Conduct whole class feedback on the content of their discussions.
 If there is time you could use the examples you collected whilst monitoring for a delayed correction phase.

-- 11. Focus students' attention on the exam box at the bottom of the handout to explain how the lesson has helped to prepare them for Task 2 of the Trinity Entry Level 2 Skills for Life Speaking exam.
+- 10. Focus students' attention on the exam box at the bottom of the handout to explain how the lesson has helped to prepare them for Task 2 of the Trinity Entry Level 2 Skills for Life Speaking exam.
 Explain that for the actual exam the examiner will show them a photograph of a planned future event and they will ask questions about the photo.
 Explain that they can use the questions from Activity 3a.